cirosantilli/linux-cheat/compile/gcc/index.md

 ##-f options

-What are the -f options?
+TODO What are the -f options for in general?
+Give examples.

 ##-Wa options